Caitlin Cosper / February 16th, 2021

 Electrical emergencies don’t happen often.
-When they do, however, it’s important to know what to do and how to handle the situation.
+But with the deep freeze surrounding Texas right now, it’s important to know what to do and how to handle the situation.
 In most instances, the best thing to do is call your transmission and delivery utility and report the emergency, whether it be a power outage or downed power line.

 You can easily find out who your utility is by looking at your bill, or you can check out the following five Texas utilities and see if you live within their service area: